Affiliate Disclosure

 This is one of the most commonly searched questions in DIY car maintenance, and the answer has a frustrating amount of nuance.

-When it is acceptable: On vehicles with a solid rear axle (most traditional utes, body-on-frame 4WDs, and some older sedans with a live axle), the differential housing is a solid, cast-iron or cast-aluminium centre section connected to both axle tubes.
+When it is acceptable: On vehicles with a solid rear axle (most traditional pickups, body-on-frame 4WDs, and some older sedans with a live axle), the differential housing is a solid, cast-iron or cast-aluminum center section connected to both axle tubes.
 The entire assembly is one rigid unit.
-Jacking from the centre of the diff casing lifts the entire rear end cleanly and is a technique used in workshops daily.
+Jacking from the center of the diff casing lifts the entire rear end cleanly and is a technique used in workshops daily.
 The same applies to front solid axles on some older 4WDs.

 The reliable test: if both rear wheels move together as a single rigid unit when you push down on one, you likely have a solid axle.
 If they move independently, you have IRS.
 Confirm in your manual.